Windows

 Windows - Software Lifecycle - Uninstall Targeted Microsoft Store Apps

-Remove specified Microsoft Store apps from all user accounts on Windows endpoints
+Remove targeted Microsoft Store and UWP apps from every user profile on Windows endpoints fleet-wide

 Worklet Details